sinclairliang/Ciphers/README.md

 ## ***Download python-grader***

-You can download the latest version of Cipher by cloning the GitHub repository.
+You can download the latest version of `Ciphers` by cloning the GitHub repository.

 ` git clone https://github.com/sinclairliang/Ciphers.git`